 This week-long course is targeted at mid-career professionals.
 We cover the latest in-depth information on conservation funding and financing trends and innovations, including public funding, private investment capital, bridge financing and loans, gifts and grants, income from the land, and monetized ecosystem services.

 The Boot Camp emphasizes hands-on tools and lessons from relevant case studies.
 Course sessions feature interactive presentations from national conservation finance experts along with supplementary exercises guided by knowledgeable core faculty.
 Attendees have opportunities to consult with peers and experts, particularly through workshopping projects or challenges from their work.

-In addition, boot camp courses convene a peer network of committed conservation professionals working on similar issues across the nation.
-It is common for long-term professional relationships to grow out of a course.
+Boot Camp alumni represent a peer network of hundreds of committed conservation professionals working on similar issues across the nation.

 Past attendees include U.S. and international conservationists, foundation leaders, land trust board members, executive directors, private investors, business executives, researchers, and graduate students.
 Alumni repeatedly put what they learn into practice — from an organization’s first program-related investment to establishing a community forest initiative, developing a crowdfunding tool, or using a loan to bridge finance an acquisition project.
 Many long-term professional relationships grow from the course.

 The Boot Camp is held annually each June at a rotating location across the United States.
 Dates for upcoming courses are typically announced in the fall, applications are accepted in the winter, and decisions are made in the spring.
 The course accepts about 30 attendees.